Tonny221/chesslink/README.md

 This the prefixes we will use:

 - **main** - this is the most stable version of our app, if we push here it will auto deploy to cloud
-- **release/x.y.z** - this is stable versions after features have been implemented. (see [Version Semantics](#version-semantics))
 - **develop** - main branch for release development
 - **hotfix** - urgent fixes for bugs that break the code
 - **bugfix** - branches for fixing bugs
 - **feature** - branches who implements a feature
 - **refactor** - changes the code structure, or naming, etc... if the app function the same after your changes this is the branch prefix for you
-- **optimization** - branches for optimizations
-- **junk** - branches meant to be deleted and never merged - for testing stuff and playing with the code

 ## Flows

 This how we merge/create/delete branches

 - **main** - we _never_ push to this branch we only merge here hotfixes and releases.
 This branch have a pipeline for auto deploy to cloud.
-- **release** - 'testing' environment for release goals, we only merge from dev to update this branch (or hotfixes), this branch should be stable.
 - **develop** - here we push hotfixes or merge other branches, and we branch form this to make new feature etc...

-## Version Semantics

-Given a version number MAJOR.MINOR.PATCH, increment the:

-- **MAJOR** version when you make incompatible API changes,
-- **MINOR** version when you add functionality in a backwards compatible manner, and
-- **PATCH** version when you make backwards compatible bug fixes.